Confinement and chiral symmetry breaking in holography: a smooth switch-off

-At the opposite extreme, the black hole geometry ($\theta=0$) in black exhibits qualitatively different behavior.
-There is a vertical line at $r_{min}/r_0=1$ not shown on the plot (so as not to obscure the other lines that merge with it for infinite separation) - this would correspond to two disconnected string solutions at any separation that fall into the horizon so all reach $r_{min}/r_0=1$.
-The right hand end of the black curve shown is again just a Coulomb law behaviour between two very close quarks.
-The black solutions shown on the left in the plot correspond to the potential maxima between the deconfined disconnected strings and the Coulomb solutions.
-There is a region with three solutions at a given $d$ (including the vertical line not on the plot) which is the swallow tail region around a first order transition.
+At the opposite extreme, the black hole geometry ($\theta=0$) in green, exhibits qualitatively different behavior.
+At short separations the potential again follows a Coulombic $-1/d$ behavior.
+However, for sufficiently large separation the preferred configuration is no longer the connected U-shaped string but instead two disconnected strings that fall into the horizon (there is a vertical line at $r_{min}/r_0=1$ not shown on the left plot - so as not to obscure the other lines that merge with it for infinite separation - that represent these solutions).
+There is no potential for widely separated quarks.
+The black hole solutions shown on the top left in the left hand plot correspond to the potential maxima between the deconfined disconnected strings and the Coulomb solutions.
+There is a region with three solutions at a given $d$ (including the vertical line not on the left hand plot) which is the swallow tail region around a first order transition.
 At short separations the Coulomb law applies, whilst at large separations the quarks are deconfined.